 Teaching Teams

 At Treasure Valley Children’s Relief Nursery, our teaching teams create safe, nurturing classrooms where children can grow, heal, and learn.
-Each team works together to provide consistent care, trauma-informed support, and engaging early childhood experiences that help infants, toddlers, and preschoolers build confidence and resilience.
+Each educator works collaboratively to provide consistent care, trauma-informed support, and engaging early childhood experiences that help infants, toddlers, and preschoolers build confidence and resilience.

 Centered on Collaboration & Care

-Our classrooms are supported by collaborative teaching teams who share responsibility for creating a predictable, supportive learning environment.
-Teachers combine professional training with compassion to ensure each child receives the individualized attention they need to succeed.
+Our classrooms are supported by collaborative teaching teams who work together to create a predictable, supportive environment.
+Through a combination of professional knowledge and compassionate care, each child receives individualized attention to support their growth and development.

 Teacher and young girl playing with colorful shapes at a table in a classroom.